Homemade sauerkraut recipe

 Kimchi ingredients that you add to the sliced cabbage.

-I recommend you start using none of the seeds, and then in successive trials gradually add more of them until you get the right amount of burn for your family.
+I recommend you start using none of the peppadew seeds; and then in successive trials gradually add more of them until you get the right amount of burn for your family.
+That's where much of the magic phytonutrient capsaicin is to be found.

 Salt